Black Mirror: Critical response

 Black Mirror has been met with critical acclaim.
-On Rotten Tomatoes, the first series received a 98% rating, the second received an 87% rating and "White Christmas" received an 89% rating.
-Series three received an 86% rating on Rotten Tomatoes and a score of 82 on Metacritic, series four received an 85% rating on Rotten Tomatoes and a score of 72 on Metacritic, Bandersnatch holds a 73% rating on Rotten Tomatoes and a score of 61 on Metacritic, and series five holds a rating of 68% on Rotten Tomatoes and a score of 65 on Metacritic.
-According to Víctor Cerdán Martínez of Vivat Academia in 2018, Black Mirror was one of China's five most-watched Western television series.
+On Rotten Tomatoes, the seven series received ratings of 98%, 87%, 86%, 85%, 66%, 78%, and 89%.
+"White Christmas" received an 89% rating and Bandersnatch received a 73% rating.
+Metacritic, assigning scores from series three onwards, gave ratings of 82, 72, 66, 68 and 74.
+Bandersnatch holds a 61 rating on Metacritic.

 Series one garnered praise.
 David Sims of The A.V.
 Club gave the first episode—"The National Anthem"—an A rating, viewing each character decision and plot revelation as natural.
 Jim Goodwin of Bleeding Cool complimented the acting.
 Also, the episode received 145 complaints to the television regulatory body Ofcom, the eighth-largest figure for the year.
 Reviewing "Fifteen Million Merits", Ryan Lambie of Den of Geek extolled the romance between Bing and Abi, as well as the production quality, music and acting.
 Sam Richards of The Telegraph rated it four stars, praising the "acerbic humour".
 Critical reaction to "The Entire History of You" was more mixed.
 Sims believed that Liam's actions escalated too quickly, but found the central premise of memory recording plausible.
 Richards thought that the memory technology was not necessary to the story, but James Hibberd of Entertainment Weekly said that the episode's execution was "sophisticated and flawless".

 The series two opener, "Be Right Back", received critical acclaim.
 Morgan Jeffery of Digital Spy rated it four stars, praising the characters and emotionality, but criticising the ending.
 Flickering Myth's Luke Owen lauded the acting of Hayley Atwell as Martha and Domhnall Gleeson as Ash, as well as the directing.
 "White Bear" was well-received, with Simon Cocks of Screen Anarchy and Sims praising the plot twist and Tuppence Middleton's role as Jem.
 However, Lambie criticised the passiveness of the main character, Victoria.
 "The Waldo Moment" was considered the worst Black Mirror episode of the series by a number of reviewers, and criticised for poor writing and characterisation.
 "White Christmas" garnered positive reception, including praise of the acting and the connections between narrative threads by The A.V.
 Club's Zack Handlen and The Independent's Ellen Jones.